Xyclade/MachineLearning/Readme.md

 | Sat Sep 07 06:40:45 CEST 2002 | tim.one@... | [spambayes] maybe change x-spam-disposition to something else... | 72.62 |
 | Sat Sep 07 05:05:45 CEST 2002 | skip@... | [spambayes] maybe change x-spam-disposition to something else... | 72.27 |

-Additionally we see that ```time.one...``` occurs a lot in this table.
+Additionally we see that ```tim.one...``` occurs a lot in this table.
 This indicates that either all his emails are important, or he sent so many emails, that the ranker automatically ranks them as priority.
 As final step of this example we will look into this a bit more:

 ```scala